ANCIENTS vs moderns

 As any Masonic traveler can attest, there are differences in how Masonic Lodges throughout the United States conduct their ceremonies.
-This is attributable to two primary reasons.
-First, Freemasonry in the U.S. has its foundation in two different Masonic traditions, the “Ancients” and the “Moderns”.
+There are two primary reasons.
+First, Freemasonry in the U.S. was based on two different Masonic traditions, the “Ancients” and the “Moderns”.
 Secondly, there is no “Grand Lodge of America”.
-In the United States each state has its own Grand Lodge that presides over the subordinate lodges in that state.
+In the United States each state has its own Grand Lodge that presides over the lodges in that state.
 Each state Grand Lodge is its own jurisdiction; answerable only to its own constitution.
-Therefore, differences may arise due to the underlying Masonic tradition as well as how various practices and procedures have evolved from state to state.
+Therefore, differences exist due to the underlying Masonic tradition as well as how various practices and procedures have evolved from state to state over time.

 ANCIENT TRADITION, F. & A.M.
 (Free and Accepted Mason) states are: AL, AK, AR, AZ, CA, FL, GA, HI, IN, KY, LA, MI, MS, NH, NJ, NV, NY, OH, PA, RI, TN, UT, VT, WA & WI.
 All Prince Hall lodges also follow this tradition.

 Note however, that due to the unique history of Freemasonry in Pennsylvania, it is the ONLY Masonic jurisdiction in the United States that retains a